-Class Dashboard is one of the new features of Edulink One available to configure— it is located in the Registers icon on the user interface.
+Class Dashboard is located in the Registers icon on the user interface.
 The functionality allows employees to view information, such as behaviour, achievement, attendance, SEN codes, PP information and more.
-Moreover, you can add up to three assessment areas in the table, such as Target Grade, Attainment Level and On Target.
+Moreover, you can add up to three assessment areas in the table, such as ‘Target Grade’, ‘Attainment Level’ and ‘On Target’.

 Administrators can configure the Class Dashboard when they log in to their Edulink One account and go to the Administration settings.
 Once in the administration area, to set up the class dashboard locate the Class Dashboard tab and click on it to begin.

-If you would like to enable the class dashboard, select the group you want to have access to it and click on the dropdown arrow in the Enable Class Dashboard screen for field.
-You have the option to select either All Employees or Teaching Staff (only employees have access to class dashboard, not parents or learners).
+If you want to enable the class dashboard, select who can access it and click the dropdown arrow in the ‘Enable Class Dashboard screen for‘ field.
+You can choose All Employees or Teaching Staff (only employees have access to the class dashboard, not parents or learners).

 Alternatively, you can create fixed user groups to give access to, SLT for instance.